Skip to main content

 echo "RunIf expression was true"

-# Use envcontain to check if the value of an Env Var contains a given string
+# Use envcontain to check if the value of an Env Var contains a given string.
+It works on the level of Pipelines, too

 - script: